typetools/guava/README-typetools.md

 2. Pull in the latest Guava version (https://github.com/google/guava/releases).
-Note that this command makes a merge, which must appear in the typetools/guava repository (no squash-and-merge if you are working on a different branch!).
+Note that this command makes a merge, which must appear in the typetools/guava repository.
+(Do not squash-and-merge if you are working on a different branch!)

 ```
 git fetch --tags https://github.com/google/guava